 The Ministry of Justice records that the bill was introduced on 7 November 2024, received its first reading on 14 November 2024, went through select committee consideration, and was rejected by 112 votes to 11 at its second reading on 10 April 2025.
 The bill’s defeat did not remove the deeper public question of how New Zealand should reckon with its founding treaty, Māori-Crown relations, equality, and historic obligation.
 New Zealand Ministry of Justice, A Treaty Principles Bill

-The Abuse in Care response remains morally significant.
+3. 2024–2025 The Abuse in Care response remains important for repentance, safeguarding, and public trust.

 The Royal Commission’s final report was made public in July 2024 and examined abuse in state and faith-based care.
 The Ministry of Justice records that the Prime Minister delivered a public apology in Parliament on behalf of the Crown on 12 November 2024, and that further Crown response actions followed in 2025.
 For churches, this remains a call to humility, truthful confession, care for survivors, and vigilance against spiritual authority being used to harm the vulnerable.
 New Zealand Ministry of Justice, Crown response to the Abuse in Care Inquiry

 In 2025, Associated Press reported that Howard Temple, leader of the isolated Gloriavale Christian Community, pleaded guilty to indecency and assault charges involving women and girls in the community.
-This should not be used to caricature all Christians in New Zealand, but it does underline why churches must pray for truth, safeguarding, repentance, and protection from authoritarian or abusive religious cultures.
+The Gloriavale case does not represent all Christians in New Zealand, but it shows why churches must pray for truth, safeguarding, repentance, and protection from authoritarian or abusive religious cultures.
 Associated Press report on Gloriavale

-Economic pressure continues to affect households and public trust.
+5. Late 2025–May 2026 Economic strain continues to affect households and public trust.

 Treasury described a slow and uneven recovery, with unemployment expected to peak at 5.5% in late 2025 and early 2026 before easing.
 In May 2026, Associated Press reported that the government planned to cut nearly 9,000 public-sector jobs by mid-2029 as part of a spending-reduction effort.
 These pressures matter for prayer because economic strain often reaches dinner tables, churches, schools, charities, and public confidence.
 New Zealand Treasury, Half Year Economic and Fiscal Update 2025